zombifier/My_Stardew_Mods/FreshFarmProduce/README.md

     Daily Delivery, allowing you to use the phone to order one free food item of your choice from JojaDash.
 You can only order from JojaDash(tm) once per day, and the subscription expires at the end of the season.
+  * NOTE: If you go the Joja Route, you'll also receive lifetime free JojaDash!
+    Feel free to toss these vouchers in that case, they have no use.
 * Gold Medal (75% of categories):
   * 100,000 gold
   * +0.5 heart with every villager,